Severson-Group/AMDC-Firmware/README.md

 # AMDC-Firmware

-Advanced Motor Drive Controller (AMDC), is an open-source project from the [Severson Research Group](https://severson.wempec.wisc.edu/) at [UW-Madison](http://www.engr.wisc.edu/department/electrical-computer-engineering/), affiliated with [Wisconsin Electric Machines and Power Electrics Consortium (WEMPEC)](https://wempec.wisc.edu/).
+Advanced Motor Drive Controller (AMDC), is an open-source project from the [Severson Research Group](https://severson.wempec.wisc.edu/) at [UW-Madison](http://www.engr.wisc.edu/department/electrical-computer-engineering/), affiliated with [Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC)](https://wempec.wisc.edu/).

 AMDC design includes both hardware and firmware.
 This repository contains the low-level firmware which runs AMDC, as well as example applications.